gkz-upd/gkz-upd.github.io/_posts/2023-03-09-project-formulation.markdown

 <strong> Null Hypothesis: </strong> <br /> The publication of Disinformed news has NO correlation with the sudden spike in Mis/Disinformed tweets regarding Leni's alleged allegiance the CPP-NDA-NDF. <br /> <br />

-<em> Action Plan: </em> <br /> Analyze surges in fake tweets and compare dates with publication of disinformed news"
+<strong> Action Plan: </strong> <br /> Analyze surges in fake tweets and compare dates with publication of disinformed news"
 ---